MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands-cpp.md

 ---
-description: This article demonstrates how to host a standard UWP control in a C++ Win32 app by using the XAML Hosting API.
+description: This article demonstrates how to host a standard WinRT XAML control in a C++ Win32 app by using the XAML Hosting API.
-title: Host a standard UWP control in a C++ Win32 app using XAML Islands ms.date: 03/23/2020 ms.topic: article
+title: Host a standard WinRT XAML control in a C++ Win32 app using XAML Islands ms.date: 10/02/2020 ms.topic: article
 keywords: windows 10, uwp, cpp, win32, xaml islands, wrapped controls, standard controls ms.author: mcleans